 Overview of Program 3

 New GCSE Grading system 4

-Timeline 5
+Timeline

 Core Curriculum 6

-English 7
+English 8

-Mathematics 8
+Mathematics 9

-Science 9
+Science 10

 French or Spanish 11

-Choice subjectsf from 13
+Arts subjects 13

+Choice subjectsfron m 19

 Additional Information

 Overview

 Our KS4 curriculum is guided by the national curriculum, which sets out the programmes of study for all subjects.
 Our core subjects studied by all students are English, maths and science.
 All students must take part in 2 hours of PE each week, to support our aim that students are physically active for sustained periods of time and engage in competitive sports and activities and lead healthy, active lives.